divyansh344/Pipelined-Image-Convolution-Accelerator/README.md

 ---

-## 📊 Implementation Results (Target: ZedBoard)
+## 📊 Implementation Results (Post-Route)
-Post-Implementation results confirm the design meets high-speed timing constraints with minimal resource overhead.
+The design successfully passed **Implementation** (Synthesis and Routing) in Xilinx Vivado, targeting the **ZedBoard (Zynq-7000)**.
+The results confirm the design meets high-speed timing constraints with minimal resource overhead.

 ### **Resource Utilization**
 | Resource | Used | Available | Utilization |